ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

 rmdir: failed to remove '/home/ueeine/cyber-course/scratch': Directory not empty
 ```

-**Answer:** rmdir only works on empty directories, and scratch/ still had notes.txt in it.
+rmdir only works on empty directories, and scratch/ still had notes.txt in it.
 Used rm -r instead:
 ```
 $ rm -r ~/cyber-course/scratch
 ```

 ---

-## Part 4 - Viewing files
+## Part 4

 ## Q14 - Which Debian version do you have?